crustdebug/HRMS_RAG/README.md

 # HRMS RAG

-An **HR Management System chatbot** powered by **Retrieval-Augmented Generation (RAG)**.
+A **HR Management System chatbot** powered by **Retrieval-Augmented Generation (RAG)**.
 Ask HR-related questions in natural language and get answers grounded in your company's HR data.

 Built with **FastAPI**, **LangChain**, **FAISS**, and **Google Gemini** (free tier).